gmile/gmile.github.io/_posts/2014-12-27-sieve-of-atkin-go.md

 categories: development
 ---

 Couple of months ago I was learning Go.
-Despite not being involved in learning it as of lately, I found it to be really refreshing after writing so long solely in Ruby.
+Despite not being involved in learning it as of lately, back in a day I found it to be really refreshing after writing so long solely in Ruby.
 Below is an implementation of [Sieve of Atkin](http://en.wikipedia.org/wiki/Sieve_of_Atkin):

 ```go
 package main